polkastarter/staking-pols/README.md

 ### setStakeRewardEndTime(uint48 time)

-Set the time when the reward scheme ends and no more 'internal reward credits' are being earned for staking token.
+Set the time when the reward scheme ends and no more 'internal rewards' are being earned for staking token.

 ---

 ### External Contract functions

-All user functions are also available to external contracts and can be called by providing an account address.

 ### burnRewards(address from, uint256 amount) public onlyRole(BURNER_ROLE)

-`burnRewards()` allows an external contract which has been assigned the `BURNER_ROLE` to subtract a certain amount of reward credits of a specified account.
+`burnRewards()` allows an external contract which has been assigned the `BURNER_ROLE` to subtract a certain amount of 'internal rewards' of a specified account.

+This would allow the token sale contract to reduce the amount of 'internal rewards' of a user who was successful to claim a token allocation.
+If the probability to win the token lottery is based on the 'internal rewards', burning internal rewards can be used to setup a mechnism to decrease the chance of a user to win again who just won and received a token allocation.

 ===============================================================================